nuoyihan/moving_objects_tracking/README.md

-prepare environment:
+prepare environment:<br>
+conda create --name tracking_env<br>
+conda activate tracking_env<br>
-conda create --name tracking_env conda activate tracking_env conda install numpy matplotlib opencv
+conda install numpy matplotlib opencv<br>

 --

-to run tracking for a video "video.mov" put "video.mov" in "data/video_in" directory and run this on the command line "python run_pipeline.py video"
+to run tracking for a video "video.mov"<br>
+put "video.mov" in "data/video_in" directory and run this on the command line "python run_pipeline.py video"<br>

 --
-video with tracked markers annotated will appear in "data/video_out"
+video with tracked markers annotated will appear in "data/video_out"<br>

-a visualization of the tracked path will be in "data/tracked_paths_plots" coordinates of the tracked path will be in "data/path_plots"
+a visualization of the tracked path will be in "data/tracked_paths_plots"<br>
+coordinates of the tracked path will be in "data/path_plots"<br>